Pastornak/REST-library-API-ingested/README.md

 ```
 Note the comments on these fields.

 When generation will be finished, go to `resources`.
-Here will be generated `addData.sh` script file.
-Just run it and wait for DB filling.
+Here will be generated `data.sql` script file.
+Just let it be, the DB will be filled on the start-up.

 After that you can fully feel all opportunities of REST Library API.